 Sources of Engaging Content

-Monitoring the news, social media, your competition, and involving numerous individuals in your brand’s content marketing strategy are all crucial factors in coming up with fresh ideas and putting them in the hands of writers that can execute those ideas.
+Monitoring the news, social media, and your competition and involving numerous individuals in your brand’s content marketing strategy are all crucial factors in coming up with fresh ideas and putting them in the hands of writers that can execute those ideas.
 But as you know, an idea isn’t enough.

 Guidelines for Engaging Content